 ·Convenient for using in crowded clinical settings where the generic bulky LSI device can be cumbersome and difficult to maneuver

 LSI is a wide-field, noninvasive optical technique that allows researchers and clinicians to quantify blood flow in a variety of applications.
 However, the widespread use of LSI in clinical settings has been hindered by the bulky form of currently available models of the LSI, which some require to be mounted on a tripod.
 These bulky models can be cumbersome and difficult to orientate and maneuver in a crowded hospital setting.
 A potential solution would be a handheld LSI device.
 But a handheld LSI device will have difficulty generating meaningful and accurate data if there exists motion artifact and image misalignment caused by vibration and shaking of the user measuring the patient’s blood flow rate.

 The inventors at UC Irvine addressed such problems by inventing a device that acquires and showcases blood flow rate data in real time, accounts for motion artifact and image misalignment through a stabilizer, provides constant current and specific depth of field, and is lightweight and compact.
 The device may be hand-held or mounted and still provide valuable data about the blood flow rate of a patient’s tissue or organ.
 Research done by the inventors also show that blood flow data and images of the hand-held invention disclosed here was more accurate and clearer than data and images produced by a generic hand-held LSI device.

 Additional Patent Pending

-The inventors have developed a prototype handheld LSI device.
-They are in the experimental stage of testing the device stability.
-Different configurations are being explored for potential applications of the device.
+The inventors have developed a prototype and the device has been tested both in vitro and in vivo settings.
+They are currently in the experimental stage of testing the device’s stability.
+Different configurations are being explored for potential application of the device.